 Temporary Playground Closure

 The campground playground has been removed due to safety concerns.
 The swings in the campground remain safe and are available for use.

 One shell midden from the Woodland period was found in the park in 1983 after it had unfortunately been disturbed by prior park development.
 Native Americans utilized the fertile waters in this maritime habitat foraging on abundant shell fish.
-Another prehistoric shell scatter mostly consisting of oyster shell was found during coastal surveys in response to the Deepwater Horizon oil spill in 2010, this site dates back to an unknown prehistoric period.
+Another prehistoric shell scatter mostly consisting of oyster shell was found during coastal surveys in response to the Deepwater Horizon oil spill in 2010.
+The site dates back to an unknown prehistoric period.

-Tropical systems including Hurricane Ivan in 2004 and multiple near misses in 2005 led to saltwater inundation that was documented to depths of 10 feet or more in the basin swamps.
-This led to an extreme change in the habitat with many trees not being able to handle the increase in saltwater in the water table which is evident by the number of snags throughout the park.
+Tropical systems including Hurricane Ivan in 2004 and multiple near-misses in 2005 led to saltwater inundation that was documented to depths of 10 feet or more in the basin swamps.
+This led to an extreme change in the habitat with many trees not being able to handle the increase in saltwater in the water table, which is evident by the number of snags throughout the park.

 Park staff continue to work to preserve, protect and restore the Real Florida at Big Lagoon State Park with the use of many land management tools, including multiple types of surveying, conducting prescribed fires, and exotic plant management and control.